torbsd/torbsd.github.io/porting-pets.md

 : FreeBSD: yes
 : OpenBSD: no
 : pkgsrc: yes
-: DPorts: no
+: DPorts: yes
-: notes: in FreeBSD ports but not DragonFly BSD?
+: notes:

 <a id="pkg-tor">__Tor__</a>
 : Description: stable version of the onion-routing daemon for anonymous networking